istio/istio.io/content/en/docs/ops/configuration/traffic-management/manage-mesh-certificates/index.md

 a daunting task for most users.

 This document is only intended to be used for in-mesh communication.
-For managing certificates at your Gateway see the the [Secure Gateways](/docs/tasks/traffic-management/ingress/secure-ingress/) document.
-For managing the CA certificated istiod uses to generate workload certificates for see the [Plugin CA Certificates](/docs/tasks/security/cert-management/plugin-ca-cert/) document.
+For managing certificates at your Gateway, see the [Secure Gateways](/docs/tasks/traffic-management/ingress/secure-ingress/) document.
+For managing the CA, certificated istiod is used to generate workload certificates.
+For details, see the [Plugin CA Certificates](/docs/tasks/security/cert-management/plugin-ca-cert/) document.

 It is recommended to use a more reliable tool, such as [cert-manager](/docs/ops/integrations/certmanager/)